refayathaque/react-testing/README.md

   - Issues arising from ^ can be more easily caught if testing include Prop-Types
 - `npm install --save-dev check-prop-types`
 - When using this library it's important to remember the structure of the `props` `object` you are passing into the function `checkPropTypes`
-  - Keyword here is `object` React components take in an `object` that has `keys` corresponding to `prop` `values` in the form of strings/arrays/objects/booleans/numbers/nested structures of </etc.
+  - Keyword here is `object`, React components take in an `object` that has `keys` corresponding to `prop` `values`, in the form of strings/arrays/objects/booleans/numbers/nested structures of </etc.
-  - In your test file, before having implemented this library, you might be declaring and assigning you `defaultProps` variable to whatever you assume a specific `prop` `key` value should be, e.g., an array, object, string, etc.
+  - In your test file, before having implemented this library, you might be declaring and assigning your `defaultProps` variable to whatever you assume a specific `prop` `key` value should be, e.g., an array, object, string, etc.
-    - And that should work as you will pass in that value in your tests as `<MyComponent propName={defaultProps}>`
+    - And that **should** work as you will pass in that value in your tests as `<MyComponent propName={defaultProps}>`
     - But this will not work with the `checkPropTypes` function as it is looking for the `props` **`OBJECT`** with `keys` corresponding to the `prop` values
     - `const defaultProps = { products:
   [
-    { id: 0, name: 'Poophead Andrew', location: 'Dhaka' },
+    { id: 0, name: 'Andrew', location: 'Dhaka' },
-    { id: 2, name: 'Poophead Tom', location: 'Chittagong' },
+    { id: 2, name: 'Tom', location: 'Chittagong' },
-    { id: 4, name: 'Poophead Brian', location: 'Sylhet' },
+    { id: 4, name: 'Brian', location: 'Sylhet' },
   ]
 };`
     - NOT `const defaultProps = [
-    { id: 0, name: 'Poophead Andrew', location: 'Dhaka' },
+    { id: 0, name: 'Andrew', location: 'Dhaka' },
-    { id: 2, name: 'Poophead Tom', location: 'Chittagong' },
+    { id: 2, name: 'Tom', location: 'Chittagong' },
-    { id: 4, name: 'Poophead Brian', location: 'Sylhet' },
+    { id: 4, name: 'Brian', location: 'Sylhet' },
   ]`

 ### Types of Tests